 DAY 5: ESSAOUIRA

 ►After breakfast, relax on the beach then prepare for a visit to the hammam.
-The Moroccan bath house (Arabic hammām) is the North African variant of a steam bath.
-Hammams have played an important role in cultures of the Middle-East and North Africa serving as places of social gathering, ritual cleansing and with special customs attached to them.
+The Moroccan bathhouse (Arabic hammām) is the North African variant of a steam bath.
+Hammams have played an important role in cultures of the Middle-East and North Africa serving as places of social gathering, ritual cleansing and special customs attached to them.
 The majority of Moroccans visit a hammam at least once a week.
-The process involved in visiting a Hammam is similar to that of a sauna, but is more closely related to the ancient Roman bathingpractices.
+The process involved in visiting a Hammam is similar to that of a sauna but is more closely related to the ancient Roman bathing practices.

 ►Moroccans traditionally perform their own cleanses which involve locating a spot on the floor of a hot room (some people bring their own mats), filling a few buckets with water, and lying there until you sweat out all your impurities.
 This too is the same process that foreigners and tourists engage in when going to a hammam.

-►If massage is available at the hammam, be prepared to be well scrubbed (in a hot room) on both sides of your body with a rough flat glove called a kiis.
-If you find this a little invasive, then you can bring your own kiis.
-Also, come prepared with your own soap, shampoo, punice stone, towel, and bathing suit- all bathers must display modesty.
+►If massage is available at the hammam, be prepared to be well scrubbed (in a hot room) on both sides of your body with a rough flat glove called a kiss.
+If you find this a little invasive, then you can bring your own kids.
+Also, come prepared with your own soap, shampoo, pumice stone, towel, and bathing suit- all bathers must display modesty.

 ►Enjoy a relaxing lunch near the beach then and in the afternoon enjoy one of the many art exhibits or events surrounding the Gnaoua Music Festival.
 In the evening continue watching the Festival performances.